 Let me share some of the MainStage alternatives with you.

-PC Alternatives to MainStage
+Alternatives to MainStage for PC

 MainStage’s Enormous suite of features, Detailed stock Plugins and sample library, low price point, and classic Apple only place it into a league of its own.
 In other words, there’s absolutely no true MainStage competition from the PC world.
 That said, there are a couple of PC-compatible apps that do an adequate job of copying a tiny subset of all MainStage’s features.